 The following Opportunity Areas are identified as having long-term potential to help enhance the overall functionality and vitality of the Belleview Avenue Corridor.
 The City should work with the City of Englewood and property owners in these areas to explore ways to improve north/south and east/west street connectivity, and facilitate the transition of industrial uses as redevelopment opportunities arise.
+These future connections will improve access to Belleview Avenue which will help strengthen the vitality of businesses within the Corridor.
 General locations for these connections can be found in Map E: Corridor Enhancements.